 If you, or a family member, have been injured in a slip and fall accident and you think that it was not your fault, you should talk to an experienced accident lawyer as soon as possible.

 Proving liability can be a difficult and lengthy process.

-The lawyer will also be able to calculate a fair and accurate amount for the personal injury claim and negotiate on your behalf with the defendant’s insurer.
+- Calculate a fair and accurate amount for the personal injury claim